All about Closure of Companies

 A copy of the order must be forwarded to the registrar by the Company liquidator within 30 days of the order’s date.

-The tribunal would issue the order for dissolving the firm within 60 days of receiving the application if it determines the accounts to be in order and that all necessary compliance has been met.
-Following the tribunal’s decision, the registrar will notify the Official Gazette that the company in question has been dissolved.
+The tribunal would issue the order for dissolving the firm within 60 days of receiving the application if it determines the accounts to be in order and all necessary compliance has been met.
+Following the tribunal’s decision, the registrar will notify the Official Gazette that the company has been dissolved.

 Active Winding Down